Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

 \subsection{Slice sampling on $\mathbb{R}^d$}

 In this section we revisit slice sampling on $\mathbb{R}^d$ in order to provide a general introduction to the ideas of (uniform simple) slice sampling.
+For simplicity, we assume the target density to be strictly positive throughout this subsection.
 The slice sampler, as all MCMC-methods, defines a Markov chain which, for a given measurable unnormalized density $p : \mathbb{R}^d \to (0, \infty)$ that satisfies $\int_{\mathbb{R}^d} p(y) \Leb_d(\d y) \in (0,\infty)$, can be used to approximately sample from the probability measure

 At its heart are the \emph{(super) level sets} of $p$ defined by

 which contain all points that have a function value with respect to $p$ that is greater than a specified value.
 The uniform simple slice sampler, which we also call \emph{idealized slice sampler}, generates approximate samples from $\pi$ by drawing suitably from these level sets.